rasa-customers/rasa-ws-msg-uc01-help-desk/README.md

 ## Run the e2e tests
 You can run your end-to-end tests using this command: `rasa test e2e tests`

-That command runs all the tests created in the test directory.
+The above command runs all the tests created in the test directory.

 You'll find one test didn't work.
 Why?
 How can you fix it?